Work Your Marketing Agency Up the Food Chain of Strategy

 Put short: if you’re able to tell your client how they get leads/business and give insights on what’s working and what isn’t, you’ll become a trusted advisor to your client.
 Many clients crave real insights into how to make marketing work for them and if you’ve got all the answers on what’s working, you’re going to quickly discover new insights into a strategy that other people might not see.

 Those insights will be super valuable for your client, as long as you can present them in a way that is meaningful.
 Our favorite way of presenting these marketing insights is to tell short lead stories about real prospects and how marketing helped bring them through the buyer journey.

 Jim from ACME searched for “rocket car Phoenix”.
 He clicked on our Google ad and landed on the rocket car category page.
-He spent 2:33 clicking around the different product pages, checked prices, and then booked an appointment to test drive a rocket car.
+He spent 2:33 clicking around the different product pages, checking prices, and then booking an appointment to test drive a rocket car.

 These lead stories are easy to understand and are very powerful for showing a client how specific parts of their marketing are working.